Table of Contents

 For the banana corm, make a small hole.
 Fill your pot with the gardening soil you bought at the store.
 Dig a three-inch (7.62 cm) deep hole in the center of your pot with a spade.
 To fit the size of your corm, you may need to dig a deeper hole.

 Make sure there's enough room around the corm for it to grow deep into your container.
 Place your corm in the hole and make sure that the top 20% of the corm sticks out.
 This part of your tree should be left exposed until new leaves appear.
 Fill in the spaces on the side of the corm with soil once it has been planted.

 Step 5: Sun Light

-Banana trees thrive in tropical and subtropical climates, thus they prefer full sun, heat, and humidity.
-If you're developing a banana tree, make sure it gets plenty of sunlight throughout the day yet is protected from the wind.
+Banana trees thrive in tropical and subtropical climates.
+Thus, they prefer full sun, heat, and humidity.
+If you're developing a banana tree, ensure it gets plenty of sunlight throughout the day yet is protected from the wind.

 Step 6: Watering

-Bananas should be watered at least once a week, but every two days if they are exposed to a lot of direct sunshine and the room temperature is high.
+Bananas should be watered at least once a week but every two days if exposed to a lot of direct sunshine and the room temperature is high.

 Check the moisture level about 1 inch below the soil's surface before each watering; if it is dry, it is time to water.
-Mulch aids in the retention of moisture in the soil.
+Mulch aids in the retention of moisture in the ground.